keera-studios/magic-cookies/README.md

 Magic Cookies is our first commercially released Haskell game for Android.

 Please note that this game is currently **not** open source.
 We are merely using this repository for issue tracking, so that github users have a quick and easy way to report issues, communicate with us and be notified when they are solved.
-(Github is ok with that.)

 # Installation
 Our game is available on [Google Play](https://play.google.com/store/apps/details?id=uk.co.keera.games.cookiesout).